tranvietphuoc/nvim/README.md

 # My configurations for Neovim editor

-Currently, I use `Neovim` on `macOS`, so this guide will work well on `macOS` only.
+Currently, I use `Neovim` on `Arch Linux`, so this guide will work well on `Arch Linux` only.
 I will update for another platforms in future.
 This configuration supports (includes syntax highlighting and autocompletion) for these main languages:

 - `Python`